 — DJ from G2

-Mailchimp — All-in-One Email Marketing Software
+Mailchimp — Established All-in-One Email Marketing Platform

 A veteran of email marketing, Mailchimp has built its reputation around user-friendly interface and comprehensive set of features.
 Thanks to its scalability and ease of use, it’s a popular choice for businesses of all sizes, from small startups to large enterprises.